perses/perses/docs/user-guides/dashboard-as-code.md

 - **Implementation cost reduction**, by leveraging on existing components when creating new dashboards.
 - **Maintenance cost reduction**, by making it easier to: cascade the same update on multiple dashboards, keep multiple components aligned with each other, etc..

-Most of these benefits comes from not dealing with the Perses JSON format directly: instead, we work with [CUE](https://cuelang.org/), a powerful templating language with a strong emphasis on data validation, that also brings the factorization & dependency management capabilities (well, [not yet!](https://github.com/cue-lang/cue/discussions/2330)) we need here.
+Most of these benefits comes from not dealing with the Perses JSON format directly: instead, we provide SDKs in languages that enable factorization, code imports and more, namely:
+* [CUE](https://cuelang.org/), a powerful templating language with a strong emphasis on data validation.
+* [Go](https://go.dev/), an opensource programming language, that probably doesn't need to be introduced...

+Just pick your favorite to start with DaC.
+If you don't have one, give a try to both!

+> [!NOTE]
+> CUE is the language used for the data model of the plugins, which means you'll always be able to include any external plugin installed in your Perses server into your code when using the CUE SDK.
+> However, the Golang SDK may not support all the plugins: it's basically up to each plugin development team to provide a Go package to enable the DaC use case.
+> This statement applies also to any other language we might have a SDK for in the future.

 Also, as-code means it's GitOps-friendly, meaning that you can also benefit from:
 - versions history
 - peer-review of changes before rollout
 - automated deployments
-- and more..
+- and more...

 ## Getting Started With Cue